bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 Every time a :ref:`process <glossar-process>` is started a :ref:`case <glossar-case>` is created.
 This tab allows you to define additional information for the cases.
-The information defined on this tab has no effect how Axon.ivy treats the cases.
+The information defined on this tab has no effect how Axon Ivy treats the cases.
 But they can be accessed through the :public-api:`Public API </>`, which allows you to use them for example to filter the task list.